 1. Classic and Vintage:

 If you like a bit of flare this holiday season, then opt for some options below.
-This season Kate Spade played with velvet and other other fabrics.
+This season Kate Spade played with velvet and other fabrics.
 Instead of going with an all velvet or lace dress this year (there is nothing wrong with that), how about dresses that have chiffon, silk, lace interplaying with velvet trimmings?
-That’s a nice twist departing from the classic holida fabrics that can get boring and too similar.
+That’s a nice twist departing from the classic holiday fabrics that can get boring and too similar.
 You can find classic and vintage styles HERE and HERE.

 For those brave and risk-taking girls, how about going bohemian this holiday season?
 If you live on an island or are taking a vacation during the season, instead of the dressy-dressy dresses, opt for more airy and flowy silhouettes and fabrics.
 The dress shown offers some holiday fun as it is red, but is totally appropriate for a less formal occasion.
 There is a bit of embroidery and even pom-poms to make any occasion festive.
 You can find styles HERE and HERE.